giusesorrentino/labtoolbox/README.md

 Labtoolbox makes use of the `uncertainty_class` package, available on [GitHub](https://github.com/yiorgoskost/Uncertainty-Propagation/tree/master), which provides functionality for uncertainty propagation in calculations.
 Manual installation is not required, as it is included as a module within LabToolbox.

-Some utility functions — namely `my_cov`, `my_var`, `my_mean`, `my_line`, and `y_estrapolato` — are adapted from the `my_lib_santanastasio` package, available at [this link](https://baltig.infn.it/LabMeccanica/PythonJupyter), originally developed by F. Santanastasio for the *Laboratorio di Meccanica* course at the University of Rome “La Sapienza”.
+Some utility functions are adapted from the `my_lib_santanastasio` package, available at [this link](https://baltig.infn.it/LabMeccanica/PythonJupyter), originally developed by F. Santanastasio for the *Laboratorio di Meccanica* course at the University of Rome “La Sapienza”.

 Additionally, the `lin_fit` and `model_fit` functions provide the option to visualize fit residuals.
-This feature draws inspiration from the `VoigtFit` ibrary, available on [GitHub](https://github.com/jkrogager/VoigtFit), with the relevant portions of code clearly annotated within the source.
+This feature draws inspiration from the `VoigtFit` package, available on [GitHub](https://github.com/jkrogager/VoigtFit), with the relevant portions of code clearly annotated within the source.